MicrosoftDocs/Hololens/hololens/hololens2-start.md

 **A network connection**.
 You need to connect your HoloLens to a network to set it up.
 With HoloLens 2, you can connect with Wi-Fi or by using ethernet (you need a USB-C-to-Ethernet adapter).
 The first time you connect, you need an open or password-protected network that doesn't require navigating to a website or using certificates to connect.
 [Learn more about the websites that HoloLens uses](hololens-offline.md).

 **Azure AD account**.
 You also need to sign in to HoloLens with an Azure AD account, if your organization owns the device (or with your Microsoft account, if you own the device).
 (You can set up a Microsoft account for free at [account.microsoft.com](https://account.microsoft.com).)
+Ensure you have configured a Multi-Factor Authentication (MFA) method on your account.
+Go to [What is Microsoft Entra authentication](/azure/active-directory/authentication/overview-authentication) to learn more about MFA.

 **A safe, well-lit space with no tripping hazards**.
 [Health and safety info](https://go.microsoft.com/fwlink/p/?LinkId=746661).